oloviannykov/eduki-url-shortener/README.md

 - language translations
 - pagination for items list
 - animated list preloader and icons
+- update only usage counter when short link is clicked

 ## Todo
 ### Add API documentation here